expo/router/docs/docs/lab/root-html.md

 title: Custom Root HTML
 ---

+> This guide refers to upcoming Expo Router features, all of which are experimental.
+You may need to use [Expo CLI on main](https://github.com/expo/expo/blob/main/packages/%40expo/cli/README.md#contributing) to enable this feature.

 When you statically render an Expo website (`EXPO_USE_STATIC=1 yarn expo start` cite needed), the root HTML element for each page can be customized by creating an `apps/+root.js` file that exports a default HTML component.

 ## Default Root